 .....we would love to assist you in your faith journey through an exciting and deeply enriching process in the Catholic Church called the Rite of Christian Initiation of Adults (R.C.I.A.).

 RCIA is for those who are seeking a better relationship with God, who are looking for more information about Catholic Christianity, or who are seeking to grow in their spiritual or Sacramental life.
 The RCIA process welcomes the unbaptized person into the family of Jesus Christ.
 Sessions are informal and comfortable opportunities to explore the Catholic faith with presentations, discussions, and fellowship.
 Explore the faith without obligation.
-We meet Wednesday evenings at 6:30pm in the Assisi Room behind the Church.
+We meet Wednesday evenings at 6:30pm behind the Church.

 Contact the parish office to speak with the RCIA Coordinator 530.673.1573

 Registration for Adults

 The Steps to RCIA for Children

 Children entering into the RCIA process enter into Faith Formation/Religious Education with their peers.
 Parents must first attend the Mandatory Parent Meeting in May/June of each year and then make an appointment to register.
 Here is this year's Faith Formation Calendar.

 The process for children who are unbaptized wanting to enter into the Catholic Church is the same as adults.
 For children this is a process of at least 2-years with formation in stages- Inquiry, Pre-Catechumenate, Catechumenate, Enlightenment and Mystagogy stages.
 The child then receives the Sacraments of Initiation: Baptism, Confirmation and Holy Eucharist at the Easter Vigil Mass with the adults.